jazzband/django-polymorphic/docs/advanced.rst

     the base class, but this should never make a difference.

-*   ``select_related()`` works just as usual, but it can not (yet) be used to select relations in derived models
+*   ``select_related()`` works just as usual, but it can not (yet) be used to select relations in inherited models
     (like ``ModelA.objects.select_related('ModelC___fieldxy')`` )

 *   ``extra()`` works as expected (it returns polymorphic results) but